BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 <details>
 <summary>Installer won't open</summary>

-If you are on Linux try rnning with the `--no-sandbox`
+If you are on Linux try running with the `--no-sandbox`

 If the installer does not seem to open, follow these steps:
 1. Download and install [7-Zip](https://www.7-zip.org/)
-1. Right click and extract the BetterDiscord installer into a folder.
+1. Right-click and extract the BetterDiscord installer into a folder.
 1. Run the exe found in the folder.

 OR